MrRajKumar07/SQL/README.md

 # SQL
-A Collection Of Full Sql Dtabases.
+A Collection Of Full Sql Databases.